dibir2k/SpotifyRecommend/README.md

 2. After successfully creating the app, go to your app settings and copy your client id and client secret.
 Paste each of them in the corresponding place in the .env file.

-3. Run the following command to build and start the docker container:
+3. Make sure you have Docker installed.
+Run the following command to build and start the docker container:

 ```bash
 docker-compose up --build